curl/everything-curl/usingcurl-ftp.md

 used on an FTP URL to do transfer without any given user name or password, it uses the name `anonymous` with the password `ftp@example.com`.

-If you want to provide another user namd and password, you can pass them on to curl eiter with the `-u, --user` option or embedded the info in the URL:
+If you want to provide another user name and password, you can pass them on to curl either with the `-u, --user` option or embed the info in the URL:

    curl --user daniel:secret ftp://example.com/download